meteor/meteor/content/mobile.md

 Cordova comes with a plugin architecture that opens up access to features not usually available to web apps.
 Plugins are installable add-ons that contain both JavaScript and native code, which allows them to translate calls from your web app to platform-specific APIs.

 The Apache Cordova project maintains a set of [core plugins](https://cordova.apache.org/docs/en/dev/guide/support/index.html#core-plugin-apis) that provide access to various native device features such as the camera, contacts, or access to the file system.
 But anyone can write a Cordova plugin to do basically anything that can be done from native code, and many third-party plugins are available.
-You can [search for plugins on the Cordova website](https://cordova.apache.org/plugins/) or directly on [NPM](https://www.npmjs.com/search?q=ecosystem%3Acordova).
+You can [search for plugins on the Cordova website](https://cordova.apache.org/plugins/) or directly on [npm](https://www.npmjs.com/search?q=ecosystem%3Acordova).

 Be warned however, that although the core plugins are generally well maintained and up to date with the rest of Cordova, the quality of third-party plugins can be a bit of a gamble.
 You also have to make sure the plugin you want to use is [compatible with the Cordova platform versions Meteor bundles](#plugin-compatibility).

 <h3 id="installing-plugins">Installing plugins</h3>

-Plugins are identified by a name, which is generally the same as their NPM package name.
+Plugins are identified by a name, which is generally the same as their npm package name.
 The current convention is for plugin names to start with `cordova-plugin-`, but not all third-party plugins adhere to this.

 You can add Cordova plugins to your project either directly, or as a dependency of a Meteor package.